shobrook/syntaxis/README.md

 ### Classes

 Saplings can track object flow in static, class, and instance methods, getter and setter methods, class and instance variables, and classes defined within classes.
 Notably, it can keep track of the state of each instance of a user-defined class.
-Consider this example:
+Consider the following program and the tree saplings produces:

 ```python
 import torch.nn as nn